Selecting the right CMS and implementing it properly can be the difference between success and failure of a web development project.

 That depends.
 You will absolutely own the content, but some content management systems are offered in a SaaS platform.
 HubSpot CMS is this way.
 You don't own the underlying architecture, but you do own the content.
-With other platforms like Drupal or WordPress, yes you do own the website and it is portable from one host to another.
+With other platforms like Drupal or WordPress, yes you do own the website, and it is portable from one host to another.

 Is WordPress safe?

 If you set it and forget it, no. WordPress is great because it is free.
-But because it is free and everyone can access the source code, it is highly susceptible security issues if it is neglected.
-In our WordPress hosting environment we pay close attention to each one and we will not allow clients to remain in our environment if they choose to neglect their website.
+But because it is free and everyone can access the source code, it is highly susceptible to security issues if it is neglected.
+In our WordPress hosting environment we pay close attention to each one, and we will not allow clients to remain in our environment, if they choose to neglect their website.
 That puts our other clients at risk.
 Of course we offer turnkey WordPress web hosting so our clients can trust that we've got them covered.